hashicorp/vault/website/source/docs/internals/plugins.html.md

 ### Plugin Directory
 The plugin directory is a configuration option of Vault, and can be specified in the [configuration file](https://www.vaultproject.io/docs/configuration/index.html).
-This setting specifies a directory that all plugin binaries must live.
+This setting specifies a directory in which all plugin binaries must live;
+_this value cannot be a symbolic link_.
 A plugin can not be added to Vault unless it exists in the plugin directory.
 There is no default for this configuration option, and if it is not set plugins can not be added to Vault.